Mandaline/music-in-translation/_data/blog/cine-y-libros.md

    Me dijiste que tenías miedo

-   You told me your were afraid
+   You told me you were afraid
 7. \#16

    Tomaste mi mano en el cine y comenzaste a transpirar